chentihe/signature-example/README.md

 # signature-example

+This repo is to demonstrate how to prevent users from minting NFT in other ways.

+- Using Merkle Root as Whitelist mechanism

+this will save the gas fee of updating white list on the contract

+- Using EIP712 to let users can only mint NFT via frontend.

+the signature will be provided only from backend, in this way, users are able to mint NFT via frontend.

 ## Contract

 ```
 npm install
 ```

-Merkle Root as Whitelist mechanism

-Using EIP712 to restrict the user to mint NFT via frontend

 ## Backend